micromark/micromark-extension-mdx-expression/packages/micromark-extension-mdx-expression/readme.md

 ## What is this?

-This project contains three packages (it’s a monorepo).

-*   `micromark-extension-mdx-expression`
-    — extension that adds support for expressions enabled by MDX to [`micromark`][micromark]
+This package contains an extension that adds support for the expression syntax enabled by [MDX][mdxjs] to [`micromark`][micromark].
-*   `micromark-factory-mdx-expression`
-    — subroutine to parse the expressions
-*   `micromark-util-events-to-acorn`
-    — subroutine to turn parse micromark events with acorn

-This readme will focus on `micromark-extension-mdx-expression`.
+These extensions are used inside MDX.

+This package can be made aware or unaware of JavaScript syntax.
+When unaware, expressions could include Rust or variables or whatnot.

 ## When to use this

-These tools are all low-level.
-In many cases, you want to use [`remark-mdx`][remark-mdx] with remark instead.
-When you are using [`mdx-js/mdx`][mdxjs], that is already included.

-Even when you want to use `micromark`, you likely want to use [`micromark-extension-mdxjs`][micromark-extension-mdxjs] to support all MDX features.
+This project is useful when you want to support expressions in markdown.

-That extension includes this extension.
+You can use this extension when you are working with [`micromark`][micromark].
+To support all MDX features, use [`micromark-extension-mdxjs`][micromark-extension-mdxjs] instead.

-When working with [`mdast-util-from-markdown`][mdast-util-from-markdown], you must combine this package with [`mdast-util-mdx-expression`][mdast-util-mdx-expression].
+When you need a syntax tree, combine this package with [`mdast-util-mdx-expression`][mdast-util-mdx-expression].

+All these packages are used in [`remark-mdx`][remark-mdx], which focusses on making it easier to transform content by abstracting these internals away.

+When you are using [`mdx-js/mdx`][mdxjs], all of this is already included.

 ## Install

 This package is [ESM only][esm].
-In Node.js (version 12.20+, 14.14+, 16.0+, or 18.0+), install with [npm][]:
+In Node.js (version 16+), install with [npm][]:

 ```sh
 npm install micromark-extension-mdx-expression